subhranildey/k8s-guestbook/README.md

  ### To check the autoscaling of the pods

- `watch -n 1 kubectl get hpa -n staging`
+ `watch -n 1 kubectl get pods -n staging`

 ## Watch the test